derdalab/liga/README.md

 ### maldi

-The folder contains Matlab scripts used to analyze MALDI-TOF spectra.
+The folder contains Matlab scripts used to analyze MALDI-TOF spectra and spectra data.

 ### python_scripts